ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Docs API/Usage API/Automation API/index.md

 ## executeMethod

 The function called to execute certain editor methods using the connector.
 The full list of these methods is the same as for the plugins.
-It can be found here.

 Parameters: